scastillo/not-youtube-dl/README.txt

 ERROR: no fmt_url_map or conn information found in video info

-youtube has switched to a new video info format in July 2011 which is not supported by old versions of youtube-dl.
-You can update youtube-dl with sudo youtube-dl --update.
+YouTube has switched to a new video info format in July 2011 which is not supported by old versions of youtube-dl.
+See above for how to update youtube-dl.

 ERROR: unable to download video

-youtube requires an additional signature since September 2012 which is not supported by old versions of youtube-dl.
-You can update youtube-dl with sudo youtube-dl --update.
+YouTube requires an additional signature since September 2012 which is not supported by old versions of youtube-dl.
+See above for how to update youtube-dl.

+ExtractorError: Could not find JS function u'OF'

+In February 2015, the new YouTube player contained a character sequence in a string that was misinterpreted by old versions of youtube-dl.
+See above for how to update youtube-dl.

 SyntaxError: Non-ASCII character